duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/20_hw_configurations.md

    <img src="db21m.jpg" style='width: 20em'/>
 </div>

 The `DB21M` is readily recognized by its blazing blue chassis and triple-decker configuration.
 It is equipped with a sensor suite including: camera, time-of-flight sensor, inertial measurement unit (IMU) and wheel encoders.
-Moreover, the `DB21M` features new electronics (HUT v3.1, front and back bumpers), a screen, a button and a custom designed Duckiebattery (`v2`, not to be confused with the [Duckie-power-bank](#db-opmanual-dtbattery-v1)).
+Moreover, the `DB21M` features new electronics (HUT v3.1, front and back bumpers), a screen, a button and a custom designed [Duckiebattery](#db-opmanual-dtbattery-v2) (not to be confused with the [Duckie-power-bank](#db-opmanual-dtbattery-v1)).

 To assemble a `DB21M` Duckiebot, follow [these](#assembling-duckiebot-db21) instructions.